hiveot/hub.capnp/README.md

 ## Service Plugins

 Service plugins provide their own API to the consumer.
 For example a directory service provides the Directory API to query for Things.
-The admin plugin provides a web page to administer the Hub and its plugins.
+The portal plugin provides a web page to use the Hub and its plugins.

 Service plugins subscribe to TD and Event messages to obtain information about things and can publish actions to control Things.

-Service plugins can also create a new channel to communicate with other plugins, specific to the purpose of the plugin.
-A schema definition for the new channel must be defined and followed.

-<todo>See the list of available service plugins for details. </todo>

 Core plugins included with the hub provide a works-out-of-the-box experience.
 Even though they are included, the use of these plugins is optional.
-Planned plugins:

-* The core 'idprov-pb' plugin provides an HTTPS API for devices to obtain an  certificate needed to connect to other services.
-It supports DNS-SD discovery for the local network.

-* The core 'auth' plugin provides role based authorization management of clients using groups.
-Clients in a group can access Things in that group based on their group role.

-* The 'thingdir' service provides an HTTPS API for consumers to query discovered Things.

-* The 'forwarder' service forwards select Exposed Things to another cloud based intermediary such as another WoST hub.
-Intended to safely access Things via the cloud.
-An authorization model determines which Things and which actions are shared with the intermediary.
-This is intended to provide access to Things for authorized users from over the internet without the need to open up the firewall.

-* The 'logger' service is a simple example plugin that records messages into files.
-Intended for testing.

-* The 'scripting' service provides an ECMA scripting engine to let the user run scripts.
-Scripts can access the message bus through the hubapi-js client library.

-* The 'admin' plugin provides an web based administration panel to view and configure Things and plugins.

 ## Writing Plugins